 Happy people are more successful.
 Happy people are more likely to ace job interviews, and secure better jobs.
 They are evaluated more positively by superiors on a job, show higher performance and productivity, and handle managerial position jobs better.
 In a job, a happy person is more likely to succeed better.
 They are also less likely to show disruptive behavior and work burnout.
 Furthermore, service divisions with happy leaders are more likely to garner high customer ratings.

-Benefits of Happiness Training
+Benefits of Happiness Workshop

 - Happiness increases the intrinsic motivation of employees.

-- Happier people nurture higher self-esteem, and communicate more effectively.
+- Happier people nurture higher self-esteem and communicate more effectively.

 - Happy employees are healthier (and cheaper)